-Q: Did some of the brand focus/passion/identity get lost through the years of day-to-day?
+Q: Did some of the brand focus/passion/identity get lost through the years of the day-to-day?

 A: “As I look back, I now see that one of the of the biggest challenges Land of Nod had as it matured was, the brand was never articulated at all.
 You either got it, or you didn’t.
 You either understood it, or you didn’t.
-Those that understood it was successful, and those that didn’t be not.
+Those that understood it were successful, and those that didn’t were not.
 That became problematic the bigger we got.

 Q: Did having an HR department that managed the hiring process dilute the building of a passionate team.

-Q: How important is it that the CEO (Managing Director in your case) contribute to the direction, focus and propagating the essence of the brand?
+Q: How important is it that the CEO (Managing Director in your case) contribute to the direction, focus, and propagation of the essence of the brand?